Bansco/subilo/README.md

 }' -H "Content-Type: application/json" -X POST http://localhost:8080/webhook
 ```

 :point_up: That can also be used to trigger the webhook from other sources (eg. any CI/CD server).
-In that case, make sure the URL is passed by secrets.
+In that case, make sure the URL is passed by a secret.